turingschool/curriculum-site/module1/lessons/nested_collections.md

 ## WarmUp

-Using [mod-1-be-exercises](https://github.com/turingschool-examples/mod-1-be-exercises/tree/main/lessons/nested_collections/Examples), find answers to the following:
+Using [Mod 1 Exercises](https://github.com/turingschool-examples/se-mod1-exercises), find answers to the following:

 First, try to answer without using pry, then use pry to verify.